Aider vs Google AntiGravity

 - What is the main difference between Aider and Google AntiGravity?

-- Aider focuses on runs in terminal while Google AntiGravity highlights agent-first architecture with manager and editor surfaces.
+- Aider focuses on runs in terminal while Google AntiGravity highlights four product surfaces in one platform: ide, 2.0 desktop, cli, sdk.
 Both target ide-agents, but their onboarding, AI depth, and pricing models feel different.

 - Which tool is better for speed and flow?